gemmadanks/gemmadanks.github.io/_posts/2023-05-19-radio-seti-search-strategy.md

   - The Doppler correction method Dixon proposed would remove most hydrogen absorption effects
 - Transmissions at hydrogen line frequency may cause interfere for astronomers studying hydrogen emissions (transmissions at this frequency are not allowed on Earth for this reason)
   - Transmission could be done by satellite
-  - Communication with other civilisations may be valued higher than hydrogen lline observations
+  - Communication with other civilisations may be valued higher than hydrogen line observations
   - Doppler correction would mean transmitting a slightly different frequency

 Dixon noted that a frequency search would still be required with his proposed Doppler-shift correction method since (at the time of writing) we have a 10% error margin in our knowledge of our own galactic rotation velocity.
 This corresponds to a frequency uncertainty up to $$\pm $$125 kHz.